 There is limited parking in the church car park.
 Parking is free in the surrounding streets on Sundays.
-As it is a residential area, please park carefully to allow our neighbours access to and from their drives.
+As it is a residential area, please park considerately to allow our neighbours access to and from their drives.
 There are usually plenty of parking bays available in Quarry Road, just two minutes’ walk away.

 Yes.
 Children are really welcome at all our services.

-Our 10.30am services are more popular with children and families though because we offer a full range of activities for children and young people at this time including for very little ones.
+Our 10.30am services are more popular with families though because we offer a full range of activities for children and young people at this time including for very little ones.
 There is also a quiet, private space available if you need to feed your baby.